IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-gghistostats2-1.png" width="100%" />

-As can be seen from the plot, bayes factor can be attached (using `bf.message = TRUE`) to assess evidence in favor of the null hypothesis.
+As can be seen from the plot, bayes factor can be attached (`bf.message = TRUE`) to assess evidence in favor of the null hypothesis.

 Additionally, there is also a `grouped_` variant of this function that makes it easy to repeat the same operation across a **single** grouping